VIJAYWHAT/vijaywhat.github.io/content/vj.md

 now we see the pom.xml file, here you can see that i was already in 0.11.5 and now it is updated into 0.12.6

-now we try to build the project, as a devops engineer i want to make sure the build fails, because we have upgraded one dependency. the development team was not updates that,
+now we try to build the project, as a devops engineer i want to enforce the build failure, because we found update in Jsonwebtoken dependency.but, the development team didn't upgraded too,

 we want to make sure that the build fails or not. **build was failed**.